HighCoordination/trueChart-Menubar4Sense/README.md

 # trueChart-Menubar

-**trueChart-Menubare** is a visualization extension for [Qlik Sense®](http://www.qlik.com/us/products/qlik-sense) providing a customizable menu bar with buttons and select widgets.

 The **trueChart menubar** allows for vertical and horizontal buttons and selections (fields, master dimensions and variables) as well as unlimited trigger based Actions.
 This visualization extension supports [Qlik Sense®](http://www.qlik.com/us/products/qlik-sense) from version 3.0.0 up to currently latest version November 2017.

 [Get trueChart-Menubar4Sense!](../../releases/download/v1.0.8/tcmenu-1.0.8_152.zip)